Table of Contents

 Bank Guarantee Limits

 In case some company or firm has regular requirement of BGs in their course of business, banks also provide a facility of fixing “BG Limit” for that company/firm after BG assessment based on their track record, financial position, security offered by the company, margin and financial position of the business.
 For example: If a small company deals with Government Departments or Public Sector Units, the regular requirement of BG occurs.
-In such case, getting a BG limit is beneficial; this means the bank from time to time can issue BGs to the applicant with the upper limit being the sanctioned “BG Limit Amount”.
+In such a case, getting a BG limit is beneficial; this means the bank from time to time can issue BGs to the applicant with the upper limit being the sanctioned “BG Limit Amount”.
 BG limits are classified as “Non-Fund Based” limits.

-Why are Bank Guarantees Important?
+Why is Bank Guarantee Important?

-- Adds to Creditworthiness: BGs reflect the confidence of the bank in your business and indirectly certify soundness of your business.
+BGs reflect the confidence of the bank in your business and indirectly certify soundness of your business.

-- Assessment of Business: In the case of foreign transactions or transactions with Government organizations, the foreign party or a Government Undertaking is constrained and cannot assess the soundness of each and every applicant to a project.
+In the case of foreign transactions or transactions with Government organizations, the foreign party or a Government Undertaking is constrained and cannot assess the soundness of each and every applicant to a project.
 In such cases, BGs act as a trusted instrument to assess stability and creditworthiness of companies applying for projects.

-- The Confidence of Performance: When new parties associate in the business and are skeptic about the performance of the company undertaking the project, performance guarantees help in reducing the risk of the beneficiary.
+When new parties associate in the business and are skeptic about the performance of the company undertaking the project, performance guarantees help in reducing the risk of the beneficiary.